 Are you planning on visiting Guatemala’s highlands and don’t know what to do?
-We have you covered with our 5 day itinerary that takes in all the best Quetzaltenango day trips!
+We have you covered with our 5 day itinerary that takes in all the best Guatemala markets and day trips from Xela!

-There isn’t much to see and do in Quetzaltenango (aka Xela) itself but we here at DIY Travel HQ feel that it does serve as an excellent base for day trips to the surrounding attractions.
+There isn’t much to see and do in Xela (aka Quetzaltenango) itself but we here at DIY Travel HQ feel that it does serve as an excellent base for day trips to the surrounding attractions.

-Most of the attractions in Quetzaltenango are located along the perimeter of Parque Centro America, where you will find the city’s most striking architecture.
+Most of the attractions in Xela are located along the perimeter of Parque Centro America, where you will find the city’s most striking architecture.

 As such, there are a number of excellent weekly markets in villages nearby.

 San Francisco El Alto is the most authentic, large Guatemala market.
 The highlight is the animal market.

 If you are in Xela on a Friday, get up early and make your way to San Francisco El Alto.
 You won’t regret going.

 In fact, we were so amazed by both the quantity and variety of animals available for purchase at the animal market that we made two laps to make sure we saw everything.

 Momostenango has a one-two-punch in the Sunday Market and Los Riscos if you can time it correctly as a day trip from Xela.

 Momostenango’s Sunday market seems very tame, and village oriented compared to the larger San Francisco de Alto Friday market.